jaqxues/SnapTools/README.md

+# IMPORTANT
+This is not the original repository.
+The [original repo](https://github.com/Andrerm124/SnapTools_OpenSource) can be found on the original creator [Andrerm124](https://github.com/Andrerm124/) GitHub.

 # SnapTools

 A reupload of the SnapTools Private Repository.
 Unfortunately a fresh repository is required as there were many commits with private information such as developer keys and certificates.

 Check out the [SnapTools Website](https://snaptools.io) for a brief rundown of the project!